More than twenty-five EEG research projects and research uptake activities are currently underway.

-Eventually these exciting new projects will lead to a substantial body of research which addresses the intersections between each of the identified themes and cross-cutting issues.
+Eventually all of these projects will lead to a substantial body of research which addresses the issues surrounding energy in low and middle income countries, and explores the intersections between each of the identified themes and cross-cutting issues.

 Visit this page for updates on the latest projects or subscribe to the EEG newsletter.